North Central State College

 - The mission of the college is to provide quality, responsive, lifelong learning opportunities, including occupational, degree and other educational programs for individuals, business and industry, and the community we serve.

-- The teacher population of 96 teachers has declined by 33% over five years.
+- The teacher population of 96 teachers has stayed relatively flat over five years.

 |North Central State College||(OH) Community College Avg.|